 How to Make Cajun Alfredo Sauce

-This is a quick overview of how I make Cajun Alfredo Sauce Recipe, with tips along the way.
-You’ll find the full ingredients & instructions in the recipe card below.
+This is a step-by-step overview of how I make this Cajun Alfredo Sauce recipe, with tips along the way.
+You will find the full ingredients list and exact measurements in the recipe card below.

 What to Serve With Cajun Alfredo Sauce